Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 Specifically –

--   It identifies if the message is of type ContractInsertedOrUpdated
+-   It identifies if the message is of type ContractMessage

 -   If true, it identifies if this is an update to an existing contract or a new contract